HSK Test in Beijing: The Complete, Definitive Guide for 2023

 Studying Mandarin doesn’t always have to mean textbooks and grammar drills.
 If you don’t use much Mandarin in your daily life, then start incorporating the language into your daily routine bit by bit.

-Watch TV shows, movies, YouTube videos in Mandarin.
+Watch TV shows, movies, and YouTube videos in Mandarin.
 Read news articles, magazines, books, or blogs in Mandarin.
-See if you can find someone with whom you can practice speaking Mandarin.
+See if you can find a Chinese tutor to practice speaking Mandarin.
 They are just as important as sitting down and studying grammar and vocabulary.

 Learning and retaining a language happens over time, and you can’t really cram for it or just study for one or two hours a week.
 It’s a good rule of thumb to study at least one hour each day, five days per week.

 If you find it challenging to study for the HSK on your own, why not take an HSK preparation course in Beijing?
 A good teacher familiar with the HSK structure can save you considerable time and effort.
 You will learn the exact grammar structures, vocabulary, and sentence patterns you need to put you in great shape going into your HSK Test.

 A few institutions in Beijing run the special HSK preparation course, and here are our top picks:

 MandarinRocks is an award-winning Mandarin school in Beijing.
 Their HSK Preparation Course has a solid, successful history (95% of the students have passed the HSK exam after the course) and is of great value.

 Cost: 170-210CNY/hour for 1-1 tutoring depending on how many hours you sign up